 If you are passionate, imaginative, self-confident, hate the status quo, never give up and want to control your own destiny, being an entrepreneur may be for you.

-Entrepreneurs have a passion for a subject or problem that needs solving, they want to control their own time and focus on what is important to them.
+Entrepreneurs have a passion for a subject or problem that needs solving, and they want to control their own time and focus on what is important to them.
 Entrepreneurship plays a vital role in the growth of our local economy and Northland Pioneer College can help you learn the fundamentals you'll need to start your business and be successful.

-Entrepreneurs start new businesses and take on the risk and rewards of being an owner.
+Entrepreneurs start new businesses and take on the risks and rewards of being an owner.
 Those who plan ahead and educate themselves on the range of issues that will impact their business before they start are the most successful.

 The U.S. Department of Education requires all colleges to disclose a variety of information for any financial aid eligible program that "prepares students for gainful employment in a recognized occupation."
-Gainful employment disclosure information can be found for specific programs regarding tuition and fees and median loan debt, completion and job placement rates, and jobs related to the program on the web page for each program area.
+See the Letter from the U.S. Department of Education (PDF).